jwizard-bot/jwizard-core/README.md

 > NOTE: Don't forget to perform database migration after start DB (see `jwizard-lib` repository).

-> NOTE: Alternatively, you can run single Lavalink node, but in `application.dev.yml` you must remove second Lavalink
+> NOTE: Alternatively, you can run single Lavalink node, but in `docker-compose.yml` in `jwizard-lib` repository you
-> node declaration.
-Running 2 nodes are useful for checking load-balancer in performance tests.
+> must remove second Lavalink node declaration.
+Running 2 nodes are useful for checking load-balancer in performance
+> tests.

 4. Build library and package to Maven Local artifacts' storage (for **JWizard Lib** and **JWizard Audio Client**):